-11 of the Fire Code will be printed in the 2022 CBC and applicable to residential occupancies under the authority of SFM.
-The remaining existing California amendment referencing the Health and Safety Code is proposed to be brought forward from the 2019 CBC into the 2022 CBC without modification.
-There is no intended change in regulatory effect for this section.
+Rationale: HCD proposes continued adoption of the above referenced section with an existing California amendment.
+The amendment has been brought forward from the 2019 CBC into the 2022 CBC without modification.
+There is no intended change in regulatory effect.

 Sections: 915.1.1 Where required.